-One issue that typically arises in the coming months is the buildup of moisture.
+One issue that typically arises in the coming months is the build-up of moisture.
 As rains fall harder and the temperature drops, it becomes more difficult to keep spaces dry, which can create fertile conditions for mould and other bacteria.
 One way of tackling this is with a dehumidifier, but keep yours maintained.

 It is likely worth giving yours a once-over this autumn, starting with a cleaning and emptying of your water intake, as well as checking the cleanliness of your air grills.

-4. Itchin' to Clean the Kitchen
+4. Clean the kitchen

 One of our favourite things about colder months is the menu - in particular, those hearty weekend roasts where the slow cooking of potatoes and lamb gives the whole living area some fantastic warmth and flavour.
 Of course, to get a roast going perfectly you will need a clean oven, and this is something that many people can neglect over summer.